drusin/blog/content/posts/reading_recommendation_locked_tomb.md

 published: 2024-04-29
 tags: [book, audiobook, sci-fi, recommendation, horror, fantasy, dystopian, gideon, harrow, ninth]
 ---
 The Ninth House is not a nice place to live.
 The climate is harsh, almost nothing grows in the soil, the day and night cycle takes months.
 One is surrounded by a small, aging population and by animated skeletons that take care of manual work.
-And when someone does of old age or illness, their skeleton is reanimated through necromancy and joins the ranks of willless workers.
+And when someone dies of old age or illness, their skeleton is reanimated through necromancy and joins the ranks of willless workers.
 Gideon is an 18 years old orphan and foundling, and wants to get off the planet for good.
 The only other person her age on the entire planet is Harrowhark Nonagesimus, a necromantic nun and heir to the Ninth House.
 Also, she hates Gideon and Gideon hates her, with a fiery passion.
 On the day of Gideon's 87th attempt at escaping the planet, a correspondence from the __Emperor All-Giving, Necrolord Prime, Resurrection, King Undying__, or, a bit shorter and to-the-point - a correspondence from __God__, reaches the Ninth House and links the fates of both young women together.